Give your feet a break

 Lacing & Fit

-Another tip for comfortable walking in trail runners is to tie your laces loosely.
+Another tip for comfortable walking in trail runners is to keep your laces loose.
 The tighter your shoes, the more likely you will develop sores and blisters.
-Allow your feet and your shoes to breath by loosening those laces.
+Allow your feet and your shoes to breath by loosening those laces – we're not talking totally loose, just looser than normal, so your feet don't feel packaged like canned sardines.

 I've found that sizing up when buying shoes also helps.
 Over long distances, your feet tend to swell up a little, so it's best not to squeeze your feet into too tight shoes.
-By buying a pair that are one-size too large, you keep your feet relaxed, and have room for thicker waterproof or neoprene socks in camp.
+By buying a pair that are one-size too large, you keep your feet relaxed.
+This also allows room for thicker waterproof or neoprene socks in camp.

 Ideally, of course, you should try on shoes in the store.
 The fit of shoes varies a lot among manufacturers, and even between the models of one brand.
 Watch out for narrow toe boxes which can become uncomfortable over time.